 I have had this taco stuffed pasta shells recipe in my “stash” for so long.
 I don’t remember what magazine I clipped it out of but the whole concept of a pasta taco was enough to get my attention.

-These little taco stuffed pasata shells are like a party in your mouth!
+These little taco-stuffed pasta shells are like a party in your mouth!
 I like them better than tacos themselves!
 They could easily double as “out-of-this-world good” appetizers.

-I completed my meal with some spanish rice and black beans (seasoned with onions, garlic, & cilantro) and a virgin margarita punch (recipe coming on New Years) It was an AMAZING meal!
+I completed my meal with some Spanish rice and black beans (seasoned with onions, garlic, & cilantro) and a virgin margarita punch (recipe coming on New Year) It was an AMAZING meal!
 One where you just sit back after you are done and stare at your plate, completely loving what you just experience lol.